DengPingFan/Inf-Net/README.md

 ## 10. Acknowledgements

 We would like to thank the whole organizing committee for considering the publication of our paper in this special issue (Special Issue on Imaging-Based Diagnosis of COVID-19) of IEEE Transactions on Medical Imaging.
-More papers refer to [Link](https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9153182).
+For more papers refer to [Link](https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9153182).

 ## 11. TODO LIST